Ronald L. Meek: Life and career

 Meek was lecturer in Political Economy at Glasgow until 1959, and Senior Lecturer from 1960 to 1963.
 Graduates “placed him top of their list of lecturers in economics”.
 From 1963 until his untimely death in 1978 (when he was 61), he was Tyler Professor of Economics at the University of Leicester, where he initiated a B.Sc. course in Economics and a Public Sector Economics Research Centre.
 His intellectual legacy includes numerous books and articles on classical political economy, Marxian and Sraffian economics, as well as on electricity pricing and social theory.

-According to Eileen Appelbaum, towards the end of his life Meek wanted to revisit a theoretical issue that had been a central concern in his Phd thesis:
+According to Eileen Appelbaum, towards the end of his life Meek wanted to revisit a theoretical issue which he had investigated in his Phd thesis two decades earlier:

 "At the time of his death, Meek was engaged in a reexamination of theories of relative price and income distribution in terms of the changing attitudes of economists toward the concept of surplus.
 In particular, he wanted to compare the uses to which Marx and Sraffa each put this concept, and to comment from this perspective on contemporary controversies between Marxists and 'neo-Ricardians.'"

+In an essay first presented in 1975, Meek indicated in outline his position on the new theoretical conflict which was brewing between New Left Marxists and heterodox neo-Ricardians, about the Marxian transformation problem and Piero Sraffa's contributions.
+Marxian scholars of Meek's generation had generally regarded Sraffa as a friend of Marx, of the Left and of socialism; in the cold war era, Sraffa had done much to restore the scientific credibility of classical political economy.
+However, the younger generation of Marxist academics was often much more critical of Sraffa's economics.
+Sraffa's abandonment of Marx's theory of value, and his silence about the issue of the exploitation of labour power, seemed to be incompatible with Marx's analysis in Das Kapital.
+For their part, the neo-Ricardians usually regarded Marxist economic orthodoxy as unscientific and incoherent.
+Thus, the cohabitation of Marxism and Ricardianism, which Meek had experienced as a British academic during the 1950s and 1960s, gave way to opposed camps of "orthodox" Marxists and "heterodox" neo-Ricardian economists in the 1970s and 1980s.